Lithrun/Erios-Documentation/_docs/Introduction.md

 ---
-title: Welcome to the documentation page of Erios!
+title: Documentation
 permalink: /docs/
 categories: [docs]
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
 toc: true
 sidebar:
     nav: api
 ---

-### Static

-### Methods

-### Properties & Fields
+Welcome to the official documentation page of Erios.
+Here you can find tutorials, guides & the API documentation.
+Obviously there's not that much to read here currently, but once the game is released, this will be a helpful page for all of the community.